Crypto Advisory Services: Moving a Firm Up the Value Chain (2026)

 Crypto Advisory Services: Moving a Firm Up the Value Chain

-Once a firm can produce reliable crypto books, clients stop asking "are the numbers right?" and start asking the harder, forward-looking questions: treasury policy, token-comp structure, DAC8 strategy.
-That advisory layer is higher-value — and it crosses toward territory that may belong to legal/tax counsel.
-This guide is where the firm can advise and where it must not, hedged, because the boundary is a professional-scope question.
+This is the spoke about what comes after the books are reliable: how a firm moves from crypto bookkeeping into higher-value advisory, and where that move runs into a professional-scope wall.
+Once a firm can produce reliable crypto books, clients stop asking "are the numbers right?" and start asking the harder, forward-looking questions: treasury policy, token-compensation structure, DAC8 strategy.
+That advisory layer is higher-value, and it crosses toward territory that may belong to legal or tax counsel.
+Where the rest of the series is about delivering the books, this guide is about the growth path above them: where the firm can advise and where it must not.
+It sits under building a crypto practice and is hedged, because the boundary is a professional-scope question.

-- Reliable books pull clients into forward-looking advisory (treasury policy, token-comp structure, DAC8 strategy, board reporting) — higher-value than bookkeeping.
+- Reliable books pull clients into forward-looking advisory (treasury policy, token-compensation structure, DAC8 strategy, board reporting), which is higher-value than bookkeeping.

-- A firm can generally advise within accounting/finance competence (treasury reporting/KPIs, accounting policy, close/control, fractional-CFO, operationalizing DAC8 reconciliation).
+- A firm can generally advise within its accounting and finance competence (treasury reporting and KPIs, accounting policy, close and control, fractional-CFO work, operationalising DAC8 reconciliation).

-- It generally should not give regulated legal advice or definitive tax positions (security characterization, entity validity, binding tax) — those belong to avocat/attorney/tax adviser.
+- It generally should not give regulated legal advice or definitive tax positions (security characterisation, entity validity, binding tax); those belong to an avocat, attorney, or tax adviser.

-- Scope and document advisory explicitly — state what's excluded and what needs the client's counsel.
+- Scope and document advisory explicitly, stating what is excluded and what needs the client's counsel.

-- Advisory raises value and responsibility — manage with scoping + counsel referral + competent staff.
+- Advisory raises both value and responsibility; manage it with scoping, a counsel referral relationship, and competent staff.

 Why clients pull the firm up-market

-Once the books are reliable, the client's real questions are forward-looking: how to structure the treasury, how to design token compensation, how to approach DAC8 strategically, what the board needs to see.
+Once the books are reliable, the client's real questions are forward-looking: how to structure the treasury, how to design token compensation, how to approach DAC8 strategically, and what the board needs to see.
 These are higher-value than bookkeeping, and clients ask the firm that already understands their numbers.
-A legitimate growth path — but it crosses into areas where some advice is regulated and may belong to legal/tax counsel.
+It is a legitimate growth path, but it crosses into areas where some advice is regulated and may belong to legal or tax counsel.

 What the firm can generally advise